Why is this subject important and engaging?

 What do I need to have studied, or have knowledge

-Having studied Media Studies at GCSE level is not a prerequisite, however it would certainly be helpful.
-Attention to detail and strong analytical skills in written responses are important, as there is a lot of new terminology and theory, and many different texts to analyse.
+Having studied Media Studies at GCSE level is not a prerequisite, however it is helpful.
+Strong analytical and discussion skills in written responses are important, as there is a lot of new terminology and theory, and many different set products to work with.